YanCheng-go/easyearth/paper/paper.md

 | restor/tcd-segformer-mit-b2 [@veitchmichaelis2024oamtcd] | Hugging Face               | Semantic Segmentation for forest canopy | None        | []                    |

 # Planned Features
 Future development of `EasyEarth` will focus on expanding usability and interpretability.
-A Model Manager is planned to support versioning, registration, and streamlined deployment of both pre-trained models from platforms such as Hugging Face and local custom models, making it easier for users to manage, configure, and switch between different model.
+A Model Manager is planned to support versioning, registration, and streamlined deployment of both pre-trained models from platforms such as Hugging Face and local custom models, making it easier for users to manage, configure, and switch between different models.
 In addition, a chatbot assistant will be integrated to help users interpret results, such as summarizing detected changes, explaining segmentation outputs, or generating human-readable insights, thereby bridging the gap between raw model predictions and actionable geospatial knowledge.

 # Examples of Research Work
 `EasyEarth` has been applied in a variety of environmental monitoring and research contexts.
 For example, it has been used to support greenhouse segmentation from aerial imagery, enabling the rapid identification and mapping of agricultural infrastructure at scale.
 In forestry applications, `EasyEarth` has been employed for tree segmentation and canopy delineation, facilitating analyses of forest structure and health.
 These examples highlight the potential of the tool to accelerate the generation of high-quality training data and geospatial insights across domains.
 Future applications are expected to build upon this foundation, integrating `EasyEarth` into research workflows and contributing to publications in areas such as land use monitoring, biodiversity assessment, and climate impact studies.